Pumping station: Canal water supply

 In countries with canal systems, pumping stations are also frequent.
 Because of the way the system of canal locks work, water is lost from the upper part of a canal each time a vessel passes through.
 Also, most lock gates are not watertight, so some water leaks from the higher levels of the canal to those lower down.
-Obviously, the water has to be replaced or eventually the upper levels of the canal would not hold enough water to be navigable.
+The water has to be replaced or eventually the upper levels of the canal would not hold enough water to be navigable.

 Canals are usually fed by diverting water from streams and rivers into the upper parts of the canal, but if no suitable source is available, a pumping station can be used to maintain the water level.
-An excellent example of a canal pumping station is the Claverton Pumping Station on the Kennet and Avon Canal in southern England, United Kingdom.
+An example of a canal pumping station is the Claverton Pumping Station on the Kennet and Avon Canal in southern England, United Kingdom.
 This pumps water from the nearby River Avon to the canal using pumps driven by a waterwheel which is powered by the river.

 Where no external water supply is available, back pumping systems may be employed.
 Water is extracted from the canal below the lowest lock of a flight and is pumped back to the top of the flight, ready for the next boat to pass through.
 Such installations are usually small.